carpentries-incubator/fair-bio-practice/_episodes/05-the-research-data-life-cycle.md

 If you wait till the end, it will take a massive effort on your side and will be more of a burden than a benefit.

-There are many actions/steps which you can take during your research workflow which would make it easier to share your data in a FAIR way, while, helping you in your day to day activities.
+There are many actions/steps which you can take during your research workflow which would make it easier to share your data in a **Findable, Accessible, Interoperable and Reusable** way, while, helping you in your day to day activities.

 > ## Challenge (4 + 4 minutes)